Search FAQ

 Where do I apply for a faculty position?

 We want you to join our team!
-Go to the University of Minnesota HR job portal and search for the following Job ID numbers.
+Go to the University of Minnesota HR job portal and search for the following Job ID number

 What documents will I need to apply for a faculty position?